intel/llvm/sycl/doc/UsersManual.md

     compilation.
-If online link is enabled, all required device libraries will be linked with user's device image by SYCL runtime during execution time, otherwise the link will happen in build time, online link is disabled by default currently and this option is ignored in AOT compilation.
+If online link is enabled, all required device libraries will be linked with user's device image by SYCL runtime during execution time, otherwise the link will happen in build time, online link is disabled by default currently.
+This option is ignored in AOT compilation.

 ## Intel FPGA specific options